php-dev-br/laravel-doc-pt-br/filesystem.md

 #### Create A Directory

-The `makeDirectory` method will create the given directory, including any needed subdirectories:
+The `makeDirectory` method will create the given directory, including any needed sub-directories:

     Storage::makeDirectory($directory);